Venafi/blueprint-securesoftwarepipeline/README.md

 This document was authored by [Veracode](https://www.veracode.com/) and [Venafi](https://www.venafi.com/) with contributions and support from [Sophos](https://www.sophos.com/en-us.aspx) and [Cloudbees](https://www.cloudbees.com/).
 Our collective intent is to define a vendor-neutral map of standard controls.
 These diverse controls drammatically reduce risk and align with agile, high performance software developlment pipelines.

-We encouraged your contributions to the blueprint and project, including examples that implement any of the Controls. <!-- link down to section from here -->
+We encourage your contributions to the blueprint and project, including examples that implement any of the Controls. <!-- link down to section from here -->

 <!-- >**EDITORIAL MILESTONES (remove on _Publish_)**
 >- [x] Convert and publish to private GitHub repo (17 May 2021)